traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 [.build-lists: true]

-# Is JSON on Arduino a thing?
+# JSON on Arduino is a thing!

 ![left fit](photos/serial-arduino.png)